A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Holomorphic s of Central Charge 24

 Recall that the Lie algebras $V_1^g$ and $V_1^{\orb(g)}$ are reductive.
 By Lemma~8.1 in \cite{Kac90} the centraliser in $V_1^{\orb(g)}$ of any choice of Cartan subalgebra of $V_1^g$ is a Cartan subalgebra of $V_1^{\orb(g)}$.
-The second condition is hence equivalent to demanding that the Cartan subalgebra of $V_1^g$ also be a Cartan subalgebra of $V_1^{\orb(g)}$.
+Condition~$(2)$ is hence equivalent to demanding that any Cartan subalgebra of $V_1^g$ also be a Cartan subalgebra of $V_1^{\orb(g)}$.
 It can be replaced by the equivalent condition that the inverse-orbifold automorphism restricts to an inner automorphism on $V_1^{\orb(g)}$.